 Honestly, there is a LOT that can be done.
-Anyone heard of Zero Trust networking?
+Did anyone hear of Zero Trust networking?
 I can tell you this is done on scale and without 802.1x.
-Let me repeat… ON SCALEin large campuses, data centers, and operational technology environments.
+Let me repeat… ON SCALE in large campuses, data centers, and operational technology environments.
 Zero Trust networking also leads to efficient cross-vendor segmentation to reduce horizontal visibility/access.

 Think about it from another perspective.
 RADIUS authentication on the wired network needs something.
 That comfortable “click” into the docking station or wall jack needs to offer service.
 Fast.
 When it fails, what happens?
 A help desk ticket is opened, or a phone call is made.
 Then the endpoint, network and server teams are usually working together to solve a SINGLE workstation failure.
 This does NOT scale.
 Usually if there’s a failure the MAC Auth bypass list is adjusted, but never cleaned up – especially in larger organizations.
 This is where the risk just grows and grows for your organization.
 You don’t want that to lead to your company headlining on the daily news.

-Do yourself a favour – ask yourself some business questions.
+Do yourself a favor – ask yourself some business questions.